libretro/docs/docs/library/dosbox_pure.md

 # DOS (DOSBox Pure)

+<iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/rHkIz4-SewI" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ## Background

 DOSBox Pure is a fork of the multiplatform MS-DOS emulator, DOSBox.
 It was built by Psyraven in 2020 specifically for RetroArch/Libretro and implements advanced features like save states, an on-screen keyboard, highly customizable controller setup or rewinding.
 DOSBox Pure aims for simplicity and ease of use.

-The DOSBox-Pure core has been authored by
+The DOSBox Pure core has been authored by

 - DOSBox Team
 - Psyraven

-The DOSBox core is licensed under
+The DOSBox Pure core is licensed under

 - [GPLv2](https://github.com/libretro/dosbox-libretro/blob/master/COPYING)